mtov/engsoftmoderna/en/chapter1.md

 importance of software architecture.
-After that, we present and discuss five architectural patterns, including: layered architectures (such a 3-tier architectures), MVC (Model-View Controler), Microservices, Message Queues, and Publish-Subscribe architectures.
+After that, we present and discuss five architectural patterns, including: layered architectures (such a 3-tier architectures), MVC (Model-View Controller), Microservices, Message Queues, and Publish-Subscribe.
 To conclude, we also present an architectural anti-pattern, called *big ball of mud*, which designates systems with no architectural organization at all.
 These systems might have had some architecture in the past, but it was progressively abandoned, turning them into a spaghetti of inter-module dependencies.

-**Chapter 8: Tests** has emphasis on unit tests, using frameworks like JUnit.
+**Chapter 8: Tests** has emphasis on unit tests, which are usually implemented using frameworks like JUnit.
 The chapter includes dozens of unit test examples and discusses various aspects of these tests.
 For instance, we discuss good principles for writing unit tests